quat1024/apathy/docs/2.x/JSON.md

 ## Dumping

 `general.cfg` has options for dumping the built-in rule as a JSON file (in `/config/apathy/dumps/builtin-rule.json` and `builtin-rule-opt.json`), if you would like to see an example.

-Note that the auto-dumper puts the values in kind of a weird order - like it puts `type` at the bottom and stuff - sorry about that!
-I don't know why that happens.
+Previous versions used some DataFixerUpper `Codec` stuff that outputted the json with a strange format (`type` at the bottom). **In versions >=2.5**, the JSON handling code has been completely rewritten and does not use `Codec`, so the JSON is nice looking.

-(If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `apathy:evaluate_json_file` rule!)
+(If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `evaluate_json_file` rule!)

 # Json Format